obasogie/deborahobasogieresume/PROJECT-NOTES.md

 # 📘 Project Documentation Summary

-**Project:** Blockchain-Connected Resume — UI on GitHub Pages, backend on Sepolia testnet.
+**Project:** Blockchain-Connected Updatable Resume — UI on GitHub Pages, backend on Sepolia testnet.

 --

 A decentralized professional resume project with a static HTML/CSS/JavaScript front end hosted on GitHub Pages, and a Solidity smart contract backend planned for deployment on the Ethereum Sepolia testnet.
-The resume includes verified credential links and permanent storage on IPFS.
+The updatable resume includes verified credential links and permanent storage on IPFS, with a requirement to be accessible via deborah.obasogie.eth.

 ---